Nikodemsky/bloatoff/bloatoff-utils/readme.txt

 = Where is the settings page located? =

-Under the general settings tab, or at /wp-admin/options-general.php?page=bloatoff-utils; keep in mind that the tab is only available to administrators (or super-admins) by default.
+Under the general settings tab, or (by default) at /options-general.php?page=bloatoff-utils; keep in mind that the tab is only available to administrators (or super-admins) by default.

 = Does it work on multisite installations? =